 Customer services are seen as complaint handlers

 When I was first hired to head up the global consumer excellence division for Nestle, I found a group of siloed departments which rarely shared information.
 Even worse, the customer care centre was seen as mere complaint handlers.
-Their image was of a group of women who spent their days on the phone talking to other women!
+Their image was of a group of women who spent their days on the telephone talking to other women!

 “According to Forrester, 72% of businesses say that improving the customer experience is their top priority.
 A study from NewVoiceMedia indicates that companies lose more than $62 billion due to poor customer service.
 No company can afford to be a customer service laggard.”

 The Forrester report from which Shep quotes was from an ongoing analysis that has been run each year since 2010.
 The key findings from the 2016 report showed:

-In all five sectors they covered, companies with higher customer experience (CX) scores outperformed their rivals in revenue growth
+- In all five sectors they covered, companies with higher customer experience (CX) scores outperformed their rivals in revenue growth

-CX leaders showed an annual growth rate of 17% compared to just 3% for the others.
+- CX leaders showed an annual growth rate of 17% compared to just 3% for the others.

-The cable and retail industries beat the field in CX by 24% and 26%, which is a huge boost to the bottom line.
+- The cable and retail industries beat the field in CX by 24% and 26%, which is a huge boost to the bottom line.

-Even in the sector with the smallest range (airlines), there was a 5% difference between companies.
+- Even in the sector with the smallest range (airlines), there was a 5% difference between companies.

-This also translated into subscriber growth – in the cable industry leaders grew internet subscribers by 23.9% more than others and video subscribers by 13.9%
+- This also translated into subscriber growth – in the cable industry leaders grew internet subscribers by 23.9% more than others and video subscribers by 13.9%

 Along with the previously mentioned statistics, I can see no reason for a company not to invest in a customer-first strategy.
 If you can think of any yourself, then I’d love to hear them in the comments below.